René Gómez, M.D., F.A.A.N.

 Dr. Anitha Nimma received her Medical degree from Osmania Medical College, India.
 She developed experience in Hospital Medicine and subsequently relocated to the USA.
 She did a year of Medicine at Nassau University Medical Center, New York, followed by acceptance and completion of a distinguished Neurology Residency in the Neuroscience Institute of JFK Medical Center- Hackensack Meridian Health, in New Jersey.
 Dr. Nimma is Board Certified in Neurology by the American Board of Psychiatry and Neurology (ABPN).

-Christina Leithead, DNP, FNP, APN-C
+Christine Leithead, DNP, FNP, APN-C

 Dr. Leithead received her Bachelors of Science degree in Nursing from Neumann University.
 She worked as a geriatric nurse prior to returning to school to continue her education.
 She received her Doctor of Nursing Practice degree in Family Medicine at Rutgers University where she graduated with the honored distinction of magna cum laude.
 During her graduate program, she took a special interest in Neurology and completed her graduate project focused on multiple sclerosis.
 Dr. Leithead is Board Certified by the American Association of Nurse Practitioners.
 She has additional certification as a Dementia Care Specialist.